Floquet thermalization by power-law induced permutation symmetry breaking: Conclusion

 \section{Conclusion}

 In this work, we study a long range interacting spin system where the strength of interaction between any two spins at a distance $r$ decreases as $1/r^{\alpha}$, with $\alpha$ tuning the range of interactions.
 For $\alpha=0$, it is an all-to-all interacting system having permutation symmetry.
 We focus on breaking this symmetry by switching on a non-zero $\alpha$, and study its effect on various dynamical quantities like the total angular momentum $J^2$ and von Neumann entropy $S_{N/2}$.
-Fixing the chaos parameter at $k=6$ corresponding to the chaotic limit of permutationally symmetric $\alpha=0$ model, as $\alpha$ is gradually turned on, the system exhibits near permutation symmetric behavior for small $\alpha$ where the steady state values are given by the random state results in symmetric subspace of $N+1$ dimensions.
-For large $\alpha$ on the other hand, it shows integrable kicked Ising dynamics.
+Fixing the chaos parameter at $k=6$ corresponding to the chaotic limit of permutationally symmetric $\alpha=0$ model, as $\alpha$ is gradually turned on for a fixed system size $N$, the system exhibits near permutation symmetric behavior for small $\alpha$ where the steady state values are given by the random state results in symmetric subspace of $N+1$ dimensions.
+For very large $\alpha$ on the other hand, it shows integrable kicked Ising dynamics.
 The study also shows the existence of thermalizing regime in the intermediate $\alpha$ range where the steady state values of $J^2$ and $S_{N/2}$ closely match with the random state results in full $2^N$ dimension given by the random matrix theory.
 We also examine the dependence of thermalization on different driving periods $\tau$.
-We find that for large $\tau$, thermalization sets in at lower $\alpha$ which persists for a larger range of $\alpha$ due to easier absorption of energy at large $\tau$.
+We find that for large $\tau$, thermalization to random state values corresponding to full Hilbert space sets in at lower $\alpha$, and persists for a larger range of $\alpha$ due to easier absorption of energy at large $\tau$.
 The study using Floquet eigenstates show that for small $\alpha$, $D_{\rm eff}\sim N+1$ and for the intermediate regime where the steady state values show extremum as a function of $\alpha$, the effective dimension exhibits maximum value close to $2^{N-1}$, signaling extensive delocalization of Floquet eigenstates in this region.
 For large $\alpha$, $D_{\rm eff}$ decreases indicating the presence of conserved quantities for the integrable kicked Ising model.
 Finally, the spectral statistics also show features, qualitatively similar to other quantities studied, with the average spectral ratio $\langle r \rangle$ showing a transition from the COE ensemble of the random matrix theory to the Poisson value of the integrable limit as $\alpha$ is tuned from $0$ to large values.
 The fact that the average spectral ratio $\langle r \rangle$ converges to the Wigner Dyson value in the intermediate $\alpha$ regime confirms the chaotic and hence the thermalizing behavior in this region.
+We also studied the system-size dependence of thermalization to random state corresponding to full Hilbert space.
+We find that as the system size increases, the range of $\alpha$ for which this thermalization occurs also increases, indicating a possibility of thermalization for any non-zero $\alpha$ in the limit of very large $N$.